maxnd/mxMarkEdit/README.md

 In the grid, it’s possible to select more cells dragging the mouse or holding the `Shift` key and pressing the arrow keys.
 The selected text can be copied in the clipboard and pasted in another position of the grid or in a document, or deleted.
 It’s possible also to paste some data copied from a spreadsheet like Excel or Numbers.
 See below for the shortcuts useful to do that.
 It's also possible to auto resize the width of the columns with a double click at the right of their headings.

+To edit easily a cell in the grid, it's available an extended editor activated with the shortcut `Ctrl + Space`.
+In this editor no formatting is available, but the links are properly recognized.
+To quit the editor, use the `Close` button or press `ESC`.

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
 Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text.
 Anyway, if the selected column is the first, containing the table names, the search will look for the following table names.
 The search is case insensitive.
 To continue the search, select again the field and press `Return`, or use the shortcut `Meta + G` when the grid is focused.

 If a cell contains a formula, in the cell below it will be reported the result of the calculation of all the numbers contained in the previous cells of the same field (column) and of the same table.
 The result will be updated when a value in those cells will be changed.
 Textual contents and improperly formatted numbers will not be considered.
 The name of the table and of the field (column) must be specified, otherwise no result will be shown.